- Anthony Nesty

 Swimming & Diving Coaches

-One of the most decorated swimmers in Florida history, Anthony Nesty enters his eighth season as associate head coach and 16th as a member of the Gators’ coaching staff.
+One of the most decorated swimmers in Florida history, Anthony Nesty enters his eighth season as an associate head coach and 17th as a member of the Gators’ coaching staff.

 “Anthony is one of the most revered coaches in college swimming, and one of the few who is considered both a great athlete and a great coach,” Florida head coach Gregg Troy says.
 “He’s got a great work ethic and a tremendous ability to get results.
-His experience at the Olympics as an athlete is instrumental in his ability to relate to our current athletes, and his reputation for getting the most out of them speaks for itself.”
+His experience at the Olympics as an athlete is instrumental in his ability to relate to our current athletes.
+His reputation for getting the most out of them speaks for itself.”

-Nesty brings experience at the highest levels of international swimming to the Florida staff.
+In addition to his success at the collegiate level, Nesty brings experience at the highest levels of international swimming to the Florida staff.
 At the 1988 Seoul Olympic Games, he won the first-ever Olympic medal for his native country of Suriname when he edged seven-time medalist Matt Biondi of the United States by .01 to bring home the gold in the 100-meter fly.
-Nesty also won the gold medal in the 100 fly at the 1990 Goodwill Games and captured the world championship in the same event in 1991.
+Nesty also won the gold medal in the 100 fly at the 1990 Goodwill Games and captured a world championship in the same event in 1991.

 Nesty made his return to Gainesville on June 1, 1998, to assume duties on the pool deck.
 Prior to that, he served as a club level coach for three years with Swim Florida in Sarasota.

-Making the coaching stop at Florida has not only allowed Nesty to reach a career goal, but his post on the Gators’ deck has allowed him to be reunited with a close friend in Gator swimming head coach Gregg Troy, for whom Nesty swam in high school.
-After Nesty’s college career was finished, he served as one of Troy’s assistant coaches at The Bolles School in Jacksonville, Fla., while also holding the head coaching position at Jacksonville’s Nease High School.
+Making the coaching stop at Florida has not only allowed Nesty to reach a career goal, but his post on the Gators’ deck has allowed him to be reunited with a close friend in Gator swimming head coach Gregg Troy, for whom Nesty swam for high school at The Bolles School in Jacksonville.
+Following Nesty’s illustrious collegiate career, he served as one of Troy’s assistants at Bolles, while also holding the head coaching position at Jacksonville’s Nease High School.

-Over the last 13 seasons, Nesty has shown the ability to transfer his penchant for fast times in the water to the Gator swimmers he has coached.
-In 2006-07, he helped Gator Shaune Fraser, a 2004, 2008 and 2012 Olympian from the Cayman Islands, develop into a top-five finisher in the 200 fly at the NCAA Championships in his first collegiate season.
-His work with the Gators’ middle-distance and distance freestylers during that campaign also came to fruition at the NCAA meet, where Grant Johnson and Tobias Work combined to earn five All-America honors and record four career-best times.
+Over the last 17 seasons at UF, Nesty has shown the ability to transfer his penchant for fast times in the water to the Gator swimmers he has coached.
+In 2006-07, he helped Shaune Fraser, a 2004, 2008 and 2012 Olympian from the Cayman Islands, develop into a top-five finisher in the 200 fly at the NCAA Championships in his first collegiate season.
+His work with the Gators’ middle-distance and distance freestylers during that campaign also came to fruition at the 2007 NCAA Championships as he tutored Grant Johnson and Tobias Work to earn a combined five All-America honors and record four career-best times.

-Fraser returned to the NCAA Championships in 2008 to collect seven All-American honors and finally reached the helm of success under Nesty’s watch in 2009 when he brought home his first two individual national championships in the 200 free and 200 fly, setting an NCAA record in the 200 fly.
-Additionally in 2009, Bradley Ally won his first NCAA title, swimming an NCAA-record performance in the 200-yard IM.
-Fraser became the first Gator to win the 200-yard fly since Nestydid so during his college tenure in 1990.
-With Nesty’s leadership, Fraser wrapped up his career in 2010 with seven All-America honors, giving him 27 All-America honors, the most for a single men’s swimmer or diver in school history.
-In all, Nesty guided 11 total Gators to 38 All-America performances to highlight the 2010 campaign.
+Fraser returned to the NCAA Championships in 2008 to collect seven All-American honors and finally reached the highest collegiate achievement under Nesty in 2009 when he brought home his first two individual national championships in the 200 free and 200 fly (NCAA record).
+Fraser became the first Gator to win the 200-yard fly since Nestydid so in 1990.
+Fraser wrapped up his career in 2010 with seven All-America honors, giving him 27 accolades for his career, the most for a single men’s swimmer or diver in school history.

 The Anthony Nesty File